ShudhanshuV/Fun-n-Play-Web-application/README.md

 3rd application------- Third is a video-watching application. where you can watch and learn many recipe videos and enjoy them.

 4th application------ Fourth application is a review form where you have to enter your Name, Email, Phone NO, City Name, Country Name, Select Program, and send us a message.
+I also use RegEx for the input validation.

 These are the four web applications that are interesting, creative, and fun.
 Hope you like it.